 4. Zuke's Mini Naturals Chicken Recipe 6 oz

-- Only 2 calories per treat for frequent use
+- 2 calories per treat: Suitable for regular rewards

-- No corn, wheat, or soy for sensitive dogs
+- No corn, wheat, or soy: Supports sensitive stomachs

 - Easy to carry